jkeller52/astrobee/README.md

 `sudo apt-get install libargtable2-dev` fixed this error.

 At this point, it seems that the issue is the dev packages for the dependencies not being installed correctly.
 I can see the ones I still need to install at ~/astrobee/cmake/.
+Trying to reinstall build-essential didn't fix it.